What Is Multi-Factor Authentication, and How Can I Use It?

 The official definition given in TechTarget’s IT Dictionary reads: “Authentication is the process of determining whether someone or something is, in fact, who or what it is declared to be.
 Authentication is a process in which the credentials provided are compared to those on file in a database of authorized users’ information on a local operating system or within an authentication server.
 If the credentials match, the process is completed and the user is granted authorization for access.”

-Controlling access to ensure individuals only access the information they need is at the heart of authentication.
+At the heart of authentication is controlling access to ensure individuals only access the information they need.
 With stories of password compromises becoming more common it is important to understand the types of authentication factors available and good computing practices.

 As part of Information Security Planning, firms should also identify applications, services or websites that require at least one level of authentication (e.g. password protection, PC certificate, or security tokens) as well as any that may require multi-factor authentication.